callstack/linaria/docs/API.md

 ### `styled`

 Helper to build React components.
-It allows you to write your components in a similar syntax as [`styled-components`](https://www.styled-components.com/):
+It allows you to write your components in a similar syntax as [`styled-components`](https://www.styled-components.com/).

+[Typescript documentation and examples](./TYPESCRIPT.md) for the `styled` API is also available.

 The syntax is similar to the `css` tag.
 Additionally, you can use function interpolations that receive the component's props: